-In the previous sections, I showed the relevance of intermediary capital shocks for the pricing of risk in cross-sections of foreign exchange returns, but also found that it was subsumed by the HML carry factor.
-Given that the latter is formed via portfolio methods and thus its economic determinants and sources of risk are ambiguous, I aim to uncover the economic sources of the shocks contained in the HML carry factor.
+In the previous sections, I showed that intermediary capital shocks price the carry trade and the joint cross-section of currency portfolios, but also found that they were subsumed by the HML carry factor.
+Given that the latter is formed via portfolio methods and thus its economic determinants and sources of risk are ambiguous, I aim to uncover the economic sources of the shocks contained within it.
 For completeness, I also look to examine the sources of shocks contained in the global dollar factor, given its outsize role in explained variation of bilateral exchange rate movements.

-I answer this question by examining the contemporaneous correlations of candidate shocks on the excess returns of each factor, a simple exercise that identifies the most meaningful shocks for these risk factors.
+I answer this question by examining the contemporaneous correlations of candidate shocks with the excess returns of each factor, a simple exercise that identifies the most meaningful shocks behind these risk factors.
 My candidate shocks are inspired by Verdelhan (2018) who suggests fundamental economic shocks coming from the risk-bearing capacity of intermediaries, US monetary policy, risk aversion, liquidity, and real activity.
 I proxy for each in turn using the He, Kelly, and Manela (2017) intermediary capital shocks as before, the Nakamura and Steinsson (2014) high frequency identified US monetary policy shocks, changes in the level of the VIX, changes in the Libor-OIS spread, the Chicago Fed's National Activity Index, and durable and non-durable US consumption growth, respectively.
 The regression specification is:

-$$RX_t = \alpha + \beta' f_t + \epsilon_t \tag{4}$$
+$$rx_t = \alpha + \beta' f_t + \epsilon_t \tag{4}$$